Brick-Making Industry in Bangladesh

-Due to the high demand for cheap construction materials, the brick-making industry in Bangladesh has thrived.
-However, brickfields that use centuries-old technologies heavily concentrated in the peripheries of larger cities and towns expel dust, ash, black smoke, and other pollutants into the atmosphere, impacting air quality and potentially contributing to global climate change.
+The brick-making industry in Bangladesh has thrived due to high demand for affordable construction materials.
+However, brickfields that use traditional, centuries-old technologies, mostly located on the outskirts of larger cities and towns, release dust, ash, black smoke, and other pollutants into the atmosphere.
+As a result, these emissions negatively affect air quality and may contribute to global climate change.

 Data Analysis